ncaramello/ZEAB/Plans & Strategies/Net Zero/barriers/brookline_net_zero_barriers.md

 **Long-term (2031-2040):** Regional authority operational with systematic emissions reductions

 These strategies acknowledge that achieving net-zero by 2040 requires significant changes to how Brookline operates—changes that extend beyond traditional local policy adjustments.
 Success depends on external partnership (state collaboration), economic innovation (incentive alignment), governance evolution (authority refinement), or collaborative approaches (regionalization) that expand current capacity.

+**Overall Assessment:** While these alternative approaches may address some implementation barriers, they cannot overcome the fundamental economic reality that net-zero building performance requires costly, disruptive retrofits.
+The strategies may improve feasibility margins but do not resolve the core challenge that deep energy retrofits costing $150,000-$700,000+ per unit remain financially prohibitive for many property owners regardless of the governance or funding mechanism employed.

 ## References